Skip to main content

 Key Constituencies and Conflicts

-Brookfield's position in the PosiGen bankruptcy presents extensive conflicts of interest:
+Brookfield's position in the PosiGen bankruptcy includes multiple roles:

 Brookfield RoleImpact